 Bicycle Accident Attorney Orange County

 Bicycles are environmentally friendly, and riding is great exercise.
 Unfortunately, there’s also a dark side to cycling: accidents.
 According to the National Highway Traffic Safety Administration, automobile-on-bike collisions result in more emergency room cases than any other sport.
-Most accidents occur at night, and bikers are more at risk to sustain life-altering injuries and fatalities.
+Most accidents occur at night, and cyclists are more at risk to sustain life-altering catastrophic injuries and fatalities.

 If you or a family member is the victim of a car-on-bike accident, it’s best to contact a bicycle accident lawyer to explore your options.

 Californians are big on bikes, and they also get into more cycle accidents than every other state.
 As cycle-sharing programs increased, so did the number of associated collisions.
 Between 2016 and 2018, 455 riders died in traffic accidents.
 That’s more than any three years since the mid-1990s.

 Car-on-cycle accidents usually fall into one of four collision categories:

 - “Right hook” turn